OlivierMoreau/Recusive/templates/README.md

 ## Roadmap

 I also planned a 3rd presentation/animation showing how to find the determinant of large matrixes, but while again the algorythm in itself is fairly straight forward, finding how to animate it in a way i'm satified with proved much harder than anticipated.
-But i still intend on trying to do it at a latter date.
+But i still intent on trying to do it at a later date.

-I also plan to translate it in french once i find a tool to do so without manually finding every dom element with a block of text to be replaced at the press of a button.
-Retrospectively, I should have probably planned for this from the start.

 ## Author

 Olivier Moreau oliviermoreau676@gmail.com

-## Uses/Contribution

-The project is completly open and if it so happens that anyone wishes to contribute, or to use it for educational purpose that's completely fine by me.